-China has one of the fastest growing economies.
-In the last decade, the Chinese economy has been soaring at 10 percent per year in terms of GDP (1).
-She is the largest importer of oil in the world and the second largest consumer behind the United States.
-She has overtaken the U.S. in global car production, and her booming manufacturing sector is building everything, everywhere (2).
+China has one of the fastest-growing economies in the world.
+In the last decade, the Chinese economy has been soaring in terms of GDP.
+She is the largest importer of oil in the world and the second-largest consumer behind the United States.
+She has overtaken the U.S. in global car production, and her booming manufacturing sector is building everything, everywhere.
 Her military is modernizing.
 Fast.
-She already has one aircraft carrier, another under construction, and, allegedly, an additional one is on the planning board.
+She already has two aircraft carriers and, allegedly, an additional one is on the planning board.
 Her cyber-warfare capabilities are some of the best in the world.
-“Hegemony or militarism is not in the genes of the Chinese,” proclaims President Xi Jinping (3).
+“Hegemony or militarism is not in the genes of the Chinese,” proclaims President Xi Jinping.
 But China’s actions on the international chessboard sing another tune.

-And we only have to look at her engagement in oil-rich Angola for the perfect example of how she seeks to achieve these goals.
-Angola is one of the four major oil exporters to China (Saudi Arabia, Russia, and Oman are the others), and is a nation with huge developmental needs, thus providing the ideal opportunity to examine how the Chinese pursue their strategy.
+We only have to look at her engagement in oil-rich Angola for the perfect example of how she seeks to achieve these goals: Angola is one of the four major oil exporters to China (Saudi Arabia, Russia and Oman are the others), and is a nation with huge developmental needs.
+This provides the ideal opportunity to examine how the Chinese pursue their strategy.
 Moreover, China’s relationship with Angola provides a template of her broader involvement in other sub-Saharan nations that possess equally alluring natural resources.

 You might ask, then, what is the degree of China’s involvement in Angola?
 What economic incentives does she employ in her quest for oil and legitimacy?
-But before we delve in the dark labyrinths of Chinese foreign policy, we have to understand how the opportunity for her involvement in Angola came up in the first place.
+But before we delve into the dark labyrinths of Chinese foreign policy, we have to understand how the opportunity for Chinese involvement in Angola came up in the first place.